 “In the early 1980s I was both a member of the Labour Party and a Trade Union delegate to the Liverpool Trades Council.
 Both of which meant I saw a great deal of the activities of Militant.
 They even, unsuccessfully, tried to persuade me to join them at one point.

-Though well meaning as individuals (some of them), as an entryist group within the Labour Party their abiding conviction was that the position of the entire working class had to be changed through mass action, before what they saw as ‘isolated’ issues like equal rights for women or black people could be dealt with.
-All ganged up together, they were zealots of the worst kind who, when you voted against their ‘line’ – as I often did, would come and harangue you while a meeting was still in progress.
+Though well meaning as individuals (many of them), I think it’s fair to say that as an entryist group within the Labour Party their abiding conviction was that the position of the entire working class had to be changed through mass action, before what they saw as ‘isolated’ issues like equal rights for women or black people could be dealt with.
+So at times they could be zealots of the worst kind who, when you voted against their ‘line’ – as I sometimes did, would come and harangue you while a meeting was still in progress.

 These were of course incredibly bleak times for Liverpool.
-With unemployment running wild Militant had made themselves popular by deciding to take on a Conservative Government who appeared to want to destroy the place.
+With unemployment running wild Militant had made themselves popular, and rightly so in many ways, by deciding to take on a Conservative Government who appeared to want to destroy the place.

 So you can imagine how little time Militant had in these straitened circumstances for preserving what they viewed as ‘a collection of flowers for middle class people’.
 Harthill had no chance with them and its closure was blustered through with their usual slogan that their focus was on ‘Jobs and Services’ – and nothing else.

-Understandable, or short-sightedly brutal and no way to run a City?
-I know what I think.”
+Understandable, or short-sightedly brutal and no way to run a City?”